Coyote Graphics Routines

 OUTPUT in optional type=string

-Set this keyword to the type of output desired.
-Possible values are these: 'PS' - PostScript file 'EPS' - Encapsulated PostScript file 'PDF' - PDF file 'BMP' - BMP raster file 'GIF' - GIF raster file 'JPEG' - JPEG raster file 'PNG' - PNG raster file 'TIFF' - TIFF raster file Or, you can simply set this keyword to the name of the output file, and the type of file desired will be determined by the file extension.
+Or, you can simply set this keyword to the name of the output file, and the type of file desired will be determined by the file extension.
 If you use this option, the user will not be prompted to supply the name of the output file.

 All raster file output is created through PostScript intermediate files (the PostScript files will be deleted), so ImageMagick and Ghostview MUST be installed to produce anything other than PostScript output.
-(See cgPS2PDF and PS_END for details.)
+(See cgPS2PDF and cgPS_Close for details.)
 And also note that you should NOT use this keyword when doing multiple plots.
 The keyword is to be used as a convenient way to get PostScript or raster output for a single graphics command.
 Output parameters can be set with cgWindow_SetDefs.

 OVERPLOT in optional type=boolean default=0